ansxnlee/pokeweb/README.md

 ## pokeweb

-Works in conjunction with the [backend](https://github.com/ansxnlee/pokemart)

-Frontend for pokemart, a mock E-commerce web app.
+Frontend for pokemart, a mock E-commerce web app. (works in conjunction with the [backend](https://github.com/ansxnlee/pokemart))

 Built with [next.js](https://github.com/vercel/next.js) and stylized with [chakra-ui](https://github.com/chakra-ui/chakra-ui).